Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/unix_intro.md

 ## File listing with metadata

-To view a listing of files and directories including metadata about each item, use the `l` flag on the `ls` command.
+To view a listing of files and directories, including metadata about each item, use the `l` flag on the `ls` command.

 ```bash
 foo@bar$ ls -a